Venafi/vcert/README-CLI-CLOUD.md

 ## Examples

-For the purposes of the following examples assume that the Venafi Cloud REST API is accessible at [https://api.venafi.cloud](https://api.venafi.cloud/swagger-ui.html), that a user has been registered and granted at least the "OP Resource Owner" role, and that the user has an API key of "3dfcc6dc-7309-4dcf-aa7c-5d7a2ee368b4".
-Also assume that a CA Account and Issuing Template has been created and configured appropriately (organization, city, state, country, key length, allowed domains, etc.).
-Lastly, that an Application has been created with a name of "Storefront" to which the user has been given access, and the Issuing Template has been assigned to the Application with an API Alias of "Public Trust".
+For the purposes of the following examples, assume the following:

+- The Venafi Cloud REST API is accessible at [https://api.venafi.cloud](https://api.venafi.cloud/swagger-ui.html)
+- A user has been registered and granted at least the _OP Resource Owner_ role and has an API key of "3dfcc6dc-7309-4dcf-aa7c-5d7a2ee368b4".
+- A CA Account and Issuing Template have been created and configured appropriately (organization, city, state, country, key length, allowed domains, etc.).
+- An Application has been created with a name of _Storefront_ to which the user has been given access, and the Issuing Template has been assigned to the Application with an API Alias of _Public Trust_.

 Use the help to view the command line syntax for enroll:
 ```